-- 1. The department head or branch manager should have a discussion with the patron about the material in question informing the complainant of the selection policies and the procedures for questioning materials. - 2.
-If the patron wishes to pursue the complaint further, the complainant must submit a formal complaint form to the Director of Library Services. - 3.
-The patron will be provided with a written copy of the collection development policy (3.01), the Library Bill of Rights (1.04), the ALA Freedom to Read statement (1.05), and a copy of the reconsideration form (3.01a). - 4.
-Staff should inform the Director of Library Services when a form is given out. - 5.
-Keep challenged materials on the shelves during the reconsideration process. - 6.
-Upon receipt of the completed complaint form, the Director of Library Services will respond to the complainant within 48 hours to inform them of the process.

-- 7. The Director will then request a review of the challenged material by a Review Committee within fifteen business days. - 8.
-The Review Committee will meet once all members have been able to review the material in its entirety. - 9.
-The Director informs the complainant and the Board of Trustees of the decision made by the Review Committee within 48 hours of the decision. - 10.
-The complainant may make a written appeal to the Board of Trustees at least 14 days in advance of a scheduled Board meeting. - 11.
-The decision of the Board of Trustees is final.
+- If possible, the patron should be referred immediately to the department head or Director of Library Services.
+The department head or director should then have a discussion with the patron about the material in question informing the patron of the selection policies and the procedures for questioning materials. - 2.
+If the patron wishes to pursue the complaint further, they must submit a request for reconsideration form to the Director of Library Services.
+The patron will be provided with a written copy of the collection development policy (3.01), the Library Bill of Rights (1.04), the ALA Freedom to Read statement (1.05), and a copy of the reconsideration form (3.01a). - 3.
+Staff should inform the Director of Library Services when a form is given out. - 4.
+Each request form will be limited to a single title.
+Multiple requests may be submitted by the same patron, but the library staff will determine which material will be reviewed first and will generally conduct only one review at a time.
+Library materials shall only be subject to review once every three years.
+A maximum of three book complaints is allowed per household per 12 months. - 5.
+The challenged materials will remain in circulation during the reconsideration process.
+The library will not purchase additional copies but will take all steps possible to obtain copies from other libraries. - 6.
+Upon receipt of the completed complaint form, the Director of Library Services will respond to the patron within 2 business days to inform them of the process. - 7.
+The Director will then request a review of the challenged material by a Review Committee within fifteen business days. - 8.
+The Review Committee, facilitated by the library director, will meet once all members have been able to review the material in its entirety. - 9.
+The Director informs the patron and the Board of Trustees of the decision made by the Review Committee within 2 business days of the decision. - 10.
+The patron may make a written appeal to the Board of Trustees at least 14 days in advance of a scheduled Board meeting. - 11.
+The decision of the Board of Trustees is final. - 12.
+Reconsideration committee decisions are reported to appropriate agencies and archived in Board Meeting Documents.